elmendalerenda/hubot-promote/README.md

-# hubot-hubot-promote
+# hubot-promote

-Release the CEO from promoting employees
+Releases the CEO from promoting employees

 See [`src/hubot-promote.coffee`](src/hubot-promote.coffee) for full documentation.